mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 Submit a transaction to the mempool.

-Note that submitting a transaction to the mempool does not guarantee broadcasting it.
+Note that transactions submitted to the mempool this way will not be relayed to the peers.
-Use the p2p rpc interface for that.
+Use the p2p rpc interface if you need that.

 Parameters: